Code-Institute-Submissions/milestone1_poolkv99/README.md

 ### Acknowledgements

 - I received inspiration for this project from Love Running project in the CSS fundamentals section of the study.

+I used https://www.w3schools.com/ for research.
+I used https://www.embedgooglemap.net/en/ for the Google maps code.